Figure skating: Competition format and scoring

 The ISU is the governing body for international competitions in figure skating, including the World Championships and the figure skating events at the Winter Olympic Games.
 Medals are awarded for overall results; the standard medals are gold for first place, silver for second, and bronze for third place.
 U.S. Figure Skating also awards pewter medals for fourth-place finishers in national events.
-Additionally, at the World, European, Four Continents, and World Junior Championships, the ISU awards small medals for segment results (short and free program).
+Additionally, at the World, European, Four Continents, and World Junior Championships, the ISU awards small medals for segment results (short and free program) (Since 2009).
 A medal is generally attributed to only one country, even if a partnership is composed of skaters with different nationalities.
 A notable exception was the pair skating partnership between Ludowika Eilers and Walter Jakobsson; their 1910–11 medals were attributed to both Germany and Finland.
 Beyond the early 20th century, no skaters have been allowed to represent two countries in the same competition.

 In singles and pairs figure skating competition, competitors perform two programs: the short program, in which they complete a set of required elements consisting of jumps, spins and steps; and the free skate, also known as the long program, in which they have a slightly wider choice of elements.
 Under both the 6.0 system and the ISU Judging System, the judges consider the "complete package" when evaluating performances, i.e. the best jumper is not always placed first if the judges consider the difference in jumping execution to be outweighed by another skater's speed, spins, presentation, etc.

 Ice dance competitions formerly consisted of three phases: one or more compulsory dances; an original dance to a ballroom rhythm that was designated annually; and a free dance to music of the skaters' own choice.
 Beginning in the 2010–11 season, the compulsory and original dances were merged into the short dance, which itself was renamed the rhythm dance in June 2018, before the 2018–19 season.